naveenverse/naveenverse/README.md

 - 💬Always up for a chat about AI in Medicine/Quantum Physics/Cryptocurrencies

 - 🍔 Want a break?
-Check out my website!
+Check out my [website](http://naveenverse.github.io/databytes/)!

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: My favourite debugging tool is a cup of coffee.

 <br/>